Kingslayer9988/bgo_holding/README.md

-WORK STUFF:
+# WORK STUFF:

+## Profi-Tour
-==> For Profi-Tour Things look in documentation Folder
+For Profi-Tour things, look in the documentation folder.

-NEEDS TO BE ADDED:
+## NEEDS TO BE ADDED:
--> Script that re-names all Frachtbriefe & Tourenplan .PDF Files in the Correct Way and pushes them to right locations -> Native-Windows-Contextmenu-Stuff for making Lists of worng calculated things from "$HERSTELLER" -> Automations for to "GREP" things from PDFS to make a List of Items with their buildtimes.
+- Script that re-names all Frachtbriefe & Tourenplan .PDF files in the correct way and pushes them to the right locations.
+- Native-Windows-Contextmenu-Stuff for making lists of wrongly calculated things from "$HERSTELLER".
+- Automations to "GREP" things from PDFs to make a list of items with their build times.
-==> Probably make everything work in Powershell oder BATCH [PUKE] - People refusing me LINUX again :((
+- Probably make everything work in Powershell or BATCH [PUKE] - People refusing me LINUX again :((

-WORKING: (Still needs Adoption for "$Hersteller")
+## WORKING: (Still needs adoption for "$Hersteller")
-ANTI-BORING-SCRIPT: (Better Name -> Time_Calc.sh)
+### ANTI-BORING-SCRIPT: (Better Name -> Time_Calc.sh)
-Basic Python Script for Extracting Data out of a .pdf file and calculating times per Item + Total time. ((WORK IN PROGRESS))
+Basic Python script for extracting data out of a .pdf file and calculating times per item + total time. ((WORK IN PROGRESS))

--> It reads Item Number + Item Name and accepts a list of build_times for differnt items and multiplies them.
+- It reads item number + item name and accepts a list of build times for different items and multiplies them.

-Terminal Output:
+### Terminal Output:
 ![grafik](https://github.com/user-attachments/assets/2d20f088-7bd2-4238-a5cc-6a1aea5506d6)

-Fake Delivery Note:
+### Fake Delivery Note:
 ![grafik](https://github.com/user-attachments/assets/2c998447-417f-433b-854c-bfe1cf59f8c3)